Rays beat Tigers 8-7 on error in ninth (Apr 19, 2017) | FOX Sports

 Cabrera’s two-out single in the third drove in Detroit’s first run off Chris Archer, who gave up four runs on seven hits while striking out nine in five innings.
 Cabrera drove in another run off Archer with a double in the third, and Castellanos’ second triple emptied the bases in the sixth after the Tampa Bay bullpen had issued four walks and a hit batsman.

+Kiermaier, the Rays’ Gold Glove center fielder, got in position to catch the three-run triple, but missed it completely.

+”They went ahead right there and that was a big blow to us,” Kiermaier said. ”I take sole blame for putting us in that position.
+It would be a lot harder for me to sleep tonight if we hadn’t come out with a W.”

-Castellanos’ first triple was hit off the top of the right-field wall in the first inning.
+Castellanos’ first triple was hit off the top of the right-field wall in the first inning, missing a home run by about a foot.

 The Tigers failed to homer for the first time this season.
 They had homered in each of their first 13 games, setting a franchise record but falling a game short of the 2002 Cleveland Indians, whose 14-game season-opening streak was the longest in the last 100 years.

-Zimmerman, pitching in his 200th major league game and his 199th start, gave up five runs on 10 hits in six innings, striking out four.
+Detroit starter Jordan Zimmerman, pitching in his 200th major league game and his 199th start, gave up five runs on 10 hits in six innings, striking out four.
+Two of the hits off Zimmerman were popups that dropped between fielders.

+”The source of the confusion was coming from the stands,” Ausmus explained. ”Someone in the stands was yelling I got it.
+We changed our signals.”

 TRAINER’S ROOM